Payment-method icon

 Requirement Description

-Integration type Make sure that you have an existing Components integration.
+Integration type Make sure that you have built your Components integration.

 Setup steps Before you begin, complete the PayPal setup steps.